Samsung Galaxy Watch 4: Supported languages and regions

 Unlike past Wear OS devices, Wear OS 3 supports a wider variety of languages that the end user can choose from.
 An ADB command can be used to temporarily change the watch's language to another one, which will reset when the device is reconnected to the phone.

-Depending on the region where the device was sold from, the language and region options may differ.
+Depending on the region where the device was sold from (thus depending on the CSC code), the language and region options may differ.